TiagoMA90/connect/README.md

 ## Design:
 The website was designed with the intent to allow users to browse posts, read comments and navigate throughout the website at ease.
-It allows users to access all components easily, and lets users perform all CRUD functionalities for their, Posts, Comments, Likes & Profiles.
-Furthermore, users can Report posts & Contact the moderation panel.
+It allows users to access all components easily, and lets users perform all CRUD functionalities for their, Posts, Comments, Likes & Profiles, to CRU Reviews and Wall messages.
+Furthermore, users can C Reports for posts & C messages using the Contact for the moderation panel.

 ## Wireframes
 - Read a Post on /home /feed /liked